 Something you learn early as a parent is that not all kids’ movies are for all kids.
 It’s quite easily forgotten that there are parts to most Disney animated films that would scare the pants off a two-year-old.
 Sure, Frozen is all singing and dancing and funny little snowmen, until that whopping great snow fiend comes along and your toddler is left cowering in the corner.
 I’m still not ok with The Black Cauldron.

-It’s also hard to estimate what will scare them at such a young age.
+It’s also hard to estimate what will scare them at such a young age (you can read more here).
 Of course, there are obvious no-goes (anything by Laika: Coraline, Boxtrolls etc.), but some can be unexpected.
 It took my son a long time to come to terms with the Teletubbies popping up out of their hole, something that now fills him with joy.
 And while TV shows for the little ones are plentiful (we’ve discussed some of the best at length), film options are few and far between.

 (49:00) Piglet ventures off into the spooky woods alone and thinks he’s stumbled across the Baksun.
 There’s a little bit of tension but it quickly rights itself.